-Dyshidrosis, also known as dyshidrotic eczema, is a skin condition that causes small, fluid-filled blisters to appear on the palms off the hands, on the sides of the fingers and on the soles of the feet.
+Dyshidrosis, also known as dyshidrotic eczema, is a skin condition that causes small, fluid-filled blisters to appear on the palms of the hands, the sides of the fingers and the soles of the feet.
 These blisters usually cause intense itching and can last for up to 3 weeks.

-Although the exact cause os dyshidrosis is not known, it is typically associated with skin allergies, excessive palm or foot sweat, increased physical activity or excess stress.
+Although the exact cause of dyshidrosis is not known, it is typically associated with skin allergies, excessive palm or foot sweat, increased physical activity or excess stress.

-Dyshidrosis is not contagious, and therefore there is no risk of transmission after direct contact with someone who has it.
+Dyshidrotic eczema is not contagious and there is no risk of transmission after direct contact with someone who has it.
 All cases should be assessed by a dermatologist, who will likely recommend a skin care routine or medication.
-Phototherapy or botox may also be appropriate in some cases.
+Phototherapy or botox may also be effective in some cases.

-The main symptom of dyshidrosis is the formation of small fluid-filled blisters.
-In more serious cases, they blisters go deep into the skin and become larger.
+Fluid-filled blister are the characteristic symptom of dyshidrosis.
+In more serious cases, these blisters tunnel deep into the skin and become wider in diameter.

 - Small blisters found on the sides of the fingers, the palms of the hands or the soles of the feet